HannimalCrackers/DHUM_73000/007_workinprogress.md

 &nbsp;
 * **I used commands I didn't understand in Terminal to batch rename my images, even though it was scary.**
     * [StackExchange source](https://apple.stackexchange.com/questions/236213/renaming-files-names-in-bulk-any-smarter-solution)
+    * Update from 2 days later: After all the quality time with Terminal during my Python misadventure, I'm much more comfortable with it

 &nbsp; &nbsp; &nbsp; &nbsp;